rebeccacamejo/fasta2a/README.md

 ## Key Concepts

 A2A facilitates communication between a **client agent** and a **remote agent**.
 The client formulates tasks and messages, while the remote agent acts on those requests and returns artifacts.
-The protocol emphasises:
+The protocol emphasizes:

 - **Capability discovery** via an *agent card* that lists available tools.
 - **Task management** with support for both short and long‑running jobs.